dsc-courses/dsc10-2023-fa/syllabus.md

 - **Ed:** We'll be using Ed as our course message and discussion board.
 More details are in the [Communication](#-communication) section below.
-If you didn't already get an invitation, [join here](https://edstem.org/us/join/AFKvU7).
+If you didn't already get an invitation, [join here](https://edstem.org/us/join/2j8EjH).

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/526132).
 This is where all of your grades will live as well.
-If you didn't already get an invitation to our Gradescope course, reach out to the instructor on Ed.
+If you didn’t already get an invitation to our Gradescope course, reach out to the instructional staff on Ed.

 - **DataHub:** Assignments in this course will involve programming in Python.
   DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data